Skip to main content

 Spicy Garlic Games

-The Endbringer is the one fight in LegionBound where the question isn't just how to win — it's when.
+This LegionBound Endbringer guide is about the one fight where the question isn't just how to win: it's when.
 Adventure Mode's final boss scales stronger with every turn you don't face it.
 Every map node you route through for another hero, another building, another Ascension is also one more turn of the Endbringer getting harder.
 That tradeoff is the actual mechanical challenge of the fight, and most runs that lose here got the timing wrong before the first attack was ever thrown.

 Delay too long and the game takes the choice away: the Endbringer's forces come to you instead of waiting at their map node.
 At that point the fight happens on their terms, not yours.